boroivanov/ecs-tools/README.md

 ```

 ## Monitoring
 We can either describe a service or "top" it.
 Both print information about the current task definition, the number of containers and their status in ECS and ALB/NLB.
 In addition, the describe command prints information about the subnets and security groups.
 On the other side, the top command auto-updates.
-The top command is useful if we want to monitor the progress of a deployment of scaling event which we triggered by exited out of the deploy or scale commands.
+The top command is useful if we want to monitor the progress of a deployment or a scaling event which we triggered by exited out of the deploy or scale commands.

 ```bash
 # Describe a service